 Understand NYC's rules on short-term rentals

-In order to stay on the right side of the law, you need either to be present in the building for the duration of the short-term rental arrangement or you need to rent a place out for more than 30 days.
-Thatcher Ulrich is an Airbnb superhost who rents out a garden apartment in a Brooklyn townhouse.
-He says he only offers stays over 30 days in order to comply with these rules.
+In order to stay on the right side of the law, you need either to be present in the apartment for the duration of the short-term rental arrangement or you need to rent a place out for more than 30 days.
+Thatcher Ulrich is an Airbnb superhost who rents out a garden apartment in a Brooklyn townhouse, says he only offers stays over 30 days in order to comply with these rules.

 "It means some vacancies and you have to manage the calendar a bit," he says.